I want to start a new organization. Do I have to register with the Office of Student Activities & Greek Life?

 Yes.
 Each club or organization is responsible for attaining and advisor.
 The advisor must be full-time faculty (NOT on sabbatical), staff, or administrator.
 Any club or organization without an advisor will be automatically considered inactive.
 Note: All advisors must sign a Letter of Verification each year.

 4. What does it mean to be in a probationary period or inactive?

 An active club or organization is one that has met and is maintaining all of the requirements to be registered with the Office of Student Activities and First-Year Programs.
 This type of club or organization has a presence on campus through regular meetings or events with its members and/or campus community.
 For a club or organization to remain active, records MUST be updated each semester by the fourth Friday of the first month of the semester.

 If a club or organization fails to meet the requirements of a registered club or organization, it will enter a Probationary Period.
 The probationary period is extended to clubs and organizations until the end of the semester in which the probationary period began, or until unmet requirements are rectified.
 All rights extended to registered clubs and organizations during this time period will be suspended.
 Any club or organization that does not meet the advisor requirements will automatically become inactive without a probationary period.

 And finally any club or organization that has not rectified any unmet requirements during the probationary period will be considered Inactive.
 Should a club or organization become inactive, those rights extended to registered clubs and organizations will be lost until the club or organization becomes active again.

 5. I want to re-register a group that has become inactive, how do I do that?

-To regain active status after being considered inactive by the Office of Student Activities and First-Year Programs, the club or organization must go through the procedure of becoming active again.
+To regain active status after being considered inactive by the Office of Student Activities and Greek Life, the club or organization must go through the procedure of becoming active again.
 This process mimics the process for a new club or organization.